asalom/Cocoa-Design-Patterns-in-Swift/DesignPatterns/DesignPatterns/Basic/Template Method/README.md

 3. All subclasses may require unrelated customization.

 ### NOTE
-Consir using delegates or blocks
+Consider using delegates or blocks